ekta-jhinjha/mwi-gilded-rose-expansion/README.md

 Explanation :

 Set Up:
-Following are the steps taken while seeting up for an application:
+Following are the steps taken while setting up for an application:
 Download and install Spring Tool Suite.
-Create a New--Maven Project and named
-Group Id:  gilded.rose
+Create a New--Maven Project and named  as GildedRose Group Id:  gilded.rose
 Artifact Id: GildedRose
 Packaging :Jar